contexthub/wayfinder-vault-push/README.md

 ### Code

-Building on top of "WayFinder with Vault", the critical part of this WayFinder v3.0 sample app is being able to send push notifications from the server and receive them on the device:
+Building on top of "WayFinder with Vault", the critical part of this "WayFinder with Vault and Push" sample app is being able to send push notifications from the server and receive them on the device:

 1. In `application:didFinishLaunchingWithOptions:`, make sure to put the following 3 lines of code *before* you call `[ContextHub registerWithAppId:]`:
 `#ifdef DEBUG